 Removal of powerlines and streetlights on the RNA side of Exhibition Street.

-Trenching and installation of new electrical mains Exhibition Street and into the site.
+Trenching and installation of new electrical mains across Exhibition Street and into the site.

 Works activities and work zones will change from day to day, but traffic control will be in place at all times when work is occurring, and all normal pedestrian and vehicle traffic will be maintained.